aayugay99/efficient_transformers_on_transactional_data/README.md

 3) Alexander Odnakov
 4) Aleksandr Yugay

 One of the drawbacks of transformer models is quadratic complexity $\mathcal{O}(N^2)$ of attention mechanism with respect to input sequence length $N$.
 Various modifications were proposed by researchers to overcome this problem.
-The goal of this project is to train different types of efficient transformers on transactional data and compare their performance in terms of accuracy and training time with standard transformer.
+In this project we train different types of efficient transformers on transactional data and compare their performance in terms of quality metrics and training/inference time with the standard transformer.

 ## Quickstart